isaac-udy/Enro/README.md

 ## Why would I want to use Enro?
 #### Support the navigation requirements of large multi-module Applications, while allowing flexibility to define rich transitions between specific destinations

 A multi-module application has different requirements to a single-module application.
-Individual modules will define Activities and Fragments, and other modules will want to navigate to these Activities and Fragments.
+Individual modules will define Activities, Fragments or @Composables, and other modules will want to navigate to these Activities/Fragments/@Composables.
 By detatching the NavigationKeys from the destinations themselves, this allows NavigationKeys to be defined in a common/shared module which all other modules depend on.
 Any module is then able to navigate to another by using one of the NavigationKeys, without knowing about the Activity or Fragment that it is going to.
 FeatureOneActivity and FeatureTwoActivity don't know about each other, but they both know that FeatureOneKey and FeatureTwoKey exist.
 A simple version of this solution can be created in less than 20 lines of code.

 However, truly beautiful navigation requires knowledge of both the originator and the destination.
 Material design's shared element transitions are an example of this.
 If FeatureOneActivity and FeatureTwoActivity don't know about each other, how can they collaborate on a shared element transition?
 Enro allows transitions between two navigation destinations to be overridden for that specific case, meaning that FeatureOneActivity and FeatureTwoActivity might know nothing about each other, but the application that uses them will be able to define a navigation override that adds shared element transitions between the two.

 #### Allow navigation to be triggered at the ViewModel layer of an Application
 Enro provides a custom extension function similar to AndroidX's `by viewModels()`, called `by enroViewModels()`, which works in the exact same way.
 However, when you use `by enroViewModels()` to construct a ViewModel, you are able to use a `by navigationHandle<NavigationKey>()` statement within your ViewModel.
 This `NavigationHandle` works in the exact same way as an Activity or Fragment's `NavigationHandle`, and can be used in the exact same way.